emissary-ingress/emissary/user-guide/getting-started.md

 We recommend downloading the YAML files and exploring the content.
 You will see that an `ambassador-admin` NodePort Service is created (which provides an Ambassador Diagnostic web UI), along with an ambassador ClusterRole, ServiceAccount and ClusterRoleBinding (if RBAC is enabled).
-An Ambassador Deployment is also created.
+An Ambassador Edge Stack Deployment is also created.

-When not installing Ambassador into the default namespace you must update the namespace used in the `ClusterRoleBinding` when RBAC is enabled.
+When not installing Ambassador Edge Stack into the default namespace you must update the namespace used in the `ClusterRoleBinding` when RBAC is enabled.

 For production configurations, we recommend you download these YAML files as your starting point, and customize them accordingly.

-## 2. Defining the Ambassador Service
+## 2. Defining the Ambassador Edge Stack Service

-Ambassador is deployed as a Kubernetes Service that references the ambassador Deployment you deployed previously.
+Ambassador Edge Stack is deployed as a Kubernetes Service that references the ambassador Deployment you deployed previously.
 Create the following YAML and put it in a file called `ambassador-service.yaml`.